xairy/raw-gadget/workshop/README.md

 1. Modify usb-proxy to inverse the mouse movement direction.

-    The built-in JSON-based pattern rules are not flexible enought to achieve this.
+    The built-in JSON-based pattern rules are not flexible enough to achieve this.

     Instead, modify `ep_loop_read` in `proxy.cpp` to change the `io.data` bytes manually;